 When your roof has reached it’s useful life cycle, your property has been damaged by wind or hail, or you have encountered a manufacturer’s defect in a product, you may need to replace your old roof with a new one.

-When selecting a contractor to re-roof your property, make sure to pick a quality roofing contractor like Roofing Solutions who is an expert on your Oahu Roof.
+When selecting a contractor to re-roof your property, make sure to pick a quality roofing contractor like Roofing Solutions who is an expert on your Kailua Roof.
 We make sure to address all major concerns for leaks, including pipe jacks, skylights, chimneys, valleys, sidewalls, headwalls and roof to roof connections.

 When Re-Roofing your Hawaiian property Roofing Solutions takes every measure possible to ensure the highest quality installation possible.
 To find out what the differences are between us and the competition click Our Roof vs Theirs.